kaustubhsunilrane/chemical_process_calculations/README.md

 Schedule:
 Lecture: Tuesday from 9:05 to 10:00AM
-Tutorials: Wednesday and Friday from 9:05 to 10:00 AM Office hours: Thursday from 9:00am to 11:00 am
+Tutorials: Wednesday and Friday from 9:05 to 10:00 AM Office hours: Thursday from 10:00am to 1:00 PM

 Regarding office hours:
 I recommend office hours for the discussions related to the course.